Snorky29/ServerAdminScripts/README.md

 # ServerAdminScripts
-Used for common day to day admin of servers
+Used for common day to day admin of servers.